StellarSand/privacy-settings/Privacy Settings/Cromite.md

 #### Privacy
 - Third-party cookies: Block third-party cookies
 - Send a "Do Not Track" request: Off
+- Global Privacy Control "Sec-GPC": On
 - Lock Incognito tabs when you leave Cromite: On

 #### Security
 - Always use secure connections: On
 - Use secure DNS >
   - On
-  - Choose another provider > NextDNS/Cloudflare or select Custom and provide URL for other secure DNS from [this list](https://www.privacyguides.org/en/dns/)
+  - Choose another provider > `NextDNS`/`Cloudflare` or select `Custom` and provide URL for other secure DNS from [this list](https://www.privacyguides.org/en/dns/)

     Example: For Quad9, enter https://dns.quad9.net/dns-query

-- Always incognito mode > Enable history: Off
+- Always incognito mode >
+  - Enable history: Off

 #### Other services
 - Improve search suggestions: Off